 Peer-reviewed articles (first author unless otherwise noted):

-In revision.
+Under review.
 Imprecision and speaker identity: How persona-level information affects meaning resolution. (with Florian Schwarz).
-Language, Working draft (subject to revision; please cite our SALT paper instead).
+Language, Working draft. (subject to revision; see our SALT paper for a condensed version).

 Under review.
 We are what we say: pragmatic violations inform speaker inferences.
 Glossa Psycholinguistics. (with Anna Papafragou).
-Draft available upon request. (see also this condensed version)
+Draft available upon request. (see our CogSci Society Meeting paper for a condensed version)

 2020.
 Alternative questions: Distinguishing between negated and complementary disjuncts.
 Semantics and Pragmatics 13(5) (with Erlinde Meertens and Maribel Romero).
 Paper

 2019.
 Conveying emphasis for intensity: Lexical and syntactic strategies.
 Language and Linguistics Compass.
 13(7), 1–13. (with Andreas Trotzke).
 Paper

 2019.
 Marking imprecision, expressing surprise.
 Like between hedging and mirativity.
 Journal of Linguistics.
 55(1), 1–34. (with Emily Hanink).
 Paper

 2018.
 Pragmatic precision and speaker qualities.
 Exploring social meaning across domains.
 Linguistics Vanguard.
 Paper

 2018.
 Totally between discourse and subjectivity.
 Exploring the pragmatic side of intensification.
 Journal of Semantics.
 35(2), 219–261.
 Paper

 2017.
 Totally young sounds totally younger: intensification at the socio-semantics interface.
 Journal of Sociolinguistics.21(2) 154–182 (with Laura Staum Casasanto).
 Paper